-Selena Gomez Shares Kind Words About Her Newly Married Ex, Justin Bieber
+Selena Gomez Shares Kind Words About Her Newly-Married Ex, Justin Bieber

 “She’s sent Justin very loving messages of support,” an insider said, according to Stylecaster. “[Gomez is] wishing Justin the best.”

 Of course, Gomez sending supportive and caring messages to Bieber about his new bride since her recovery sounds exactly like something she would do.
 Gomez has always been careful with her words, and since she has been focusing on her health and self-improvement goals, she hasn’t been as active on social media as she had been previously.

-Now, many of her posts are very honest as she shares her struggles and the steps she has taken towards her recovery.
+Now, many of her posts are very honest as she shares her struggles and the steps she has taken toward her recovery.
 In fact, Gomez’s recently released song, “Anxiety,” which she worked on with Julia Michaels, is a song written about Gomez’s struggles and road to recovery.